EASOL/easol-docker/README.md

 The `nginx` service is based on the official [nginx docker image](https://hub.docker.com/_/nginx/) and just defines the default configuration for the web server.

-The `site` folder is a mounted volume that points to the web server's document root, so you can add your own files and they will be served by nginx.
+The `easol-app` folder is a mounted volume that points to the web server's document root, so you can add your own files and they will be served by nginx.

 ### PHP-FPM